polkadot-fellows/Evaluations/README.md

 ## History

 Arguments used to be called simply "Evidence" and you may sometimes see this defunct term used.
-It was deprecated in favour of "Arguments" since people misconstrued their responsibilities regarding this information and tended to simply submit a list of code changes, which is unacceptable.
+It was deprecated in favour of "Arguments", since people misconstrued their responsibilities regarding this information and tended to simply submit a list of code changes.

 ## Scope